ax.utils

 Two dictionaries

-ax.utils.common.equality.same_elements(list1: List[Any], list2: List[Any]) bool[source]
+ax.utils.common.equality.same_elements(list1: list[Any], list2: list[Any]) bool[source]

 Compare equality of two lists of core Ax objects.